 Okay, this is the page that's just for those of you who wonder about the man behind the books.

 First, the basics.
 I was born and reared in the small Ohio River town of East Liverpool, OH.
 I grew up with my parents and two sisters on the banks of the Ohio, 45 minutes west of Pittsburgh.
-My hometown is known for its pottery production and has been featured in the books, Deadly Vision, Mute Witness, and Dead End Street, except I called East Liverpool Summitville, PA.
+My hometown is known for its pottery production and has been featured in the books, Mute Witness, Dead End Street, and Big Love.
 I attended Miami University in Oxford, OH and got degrees in both English (with Creative Writing emphasis) and Mass Communications.
 After graduating from college, I moved to Chicago, where I lived most of my adult life.
 Most of my books have been set in Chicago--the place was very inspirational for me and still is.
 During my time in Chicago, I married and divorced.
 That union produced a son, Nicholas, who is now happily living in Montreal, Quebec with his husband, Tarik.
-I have also lived in Tampa, FL and Miami, FL.
+I have also lived in Tampa, FL, Miami, FL, and Seattle, WA.

 My love for writing began with a passion for stories that began when I was probably about four years old.
 I wrote my first short story when I was about six years old, first play in fourth grade, and I kept my fifth grade classmates enthralled by reading to them aloud a serial novella I wrote about a young girl's kidnapping.
 My first publication came in 1991 with Obsessed in Dell's lauded horror line, Abyss.
 Penance quickly followed.
-Since then, I have been writing what I cared most about: gay themed suspense, horror, and romance.
-To date, I have more than twenty books in print, with short stories in just about as many anthologies.
+Since then, I have been writing what I cared most about: gay themed romance and sometimes, romance with a dark twist.
+To date, I have more almost forty books in print, with digital-only shorts and novellas doubling that number.

 In what little spare time I have, my passion for stories continues with a deep and abiding interest in reading (I am never not reading a book, and my favorite authors include Flannery O'Connor, James Purdy, Patricia Highsmith, Stephen King, and Ruth Rendell).
 I also love stories told in the media of movies and theater.
 I was a theater critic for nine years with the Chicago weekly, Windy City Times.